-Online membership purchases are NOW OPEN – go to the Store to purchase your 2021 BMMC Club Membership.
+Online membership purchases are currently CLOSED until Oct (we’re still waiting on decals etc.) when you’ll be able to go to the Store to purchase your 2022 BMMC Club Membership.

 Wet weather riding guide, provided by TORCA: (Please read)

 Riding in the Wet – A message from TORCA Trail Director

 We are fortunate living where we do; mild winters and a lot of different riding destinations to choose from, which means riding is a round the year possibility.
 This benefit does come with a couple of drawbacks, firstly, and most prominently, it rains here… A lot!
 Recently, we’ve seen record rainfalls, and the heavy rain events have been frequent enough that adequate drainage has not occurred, leaving the ground totally saturated, the lack of snow also means that trails don’t get a rest period, so they are seeing heavier than normal traffic for this time of year because people aren’t able to ski, two events that can be problematic.

 With modern trail building practices that follow the IMBA and Whistler trail standards, the trails are able to withstand bad weather and heavy traffic better than ever, but building to these standards is incredibly labour intensive, not always the most ideal solution for a particular area, in turn, this means that the trail will not necessarily be able to handle high traffic or wet weather, so it’s good to know how to identify trails that will handle the rain, and also to understand what trails are best left for drier days.
 It’s really difficult to tell someone not to do something, and the aim of this article is to educate so that you can make an informed decision on when and what to ride.

 Think about what trails you are going to ride: